MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-font-packages.md

 ## Anatomy of a font package

-Each font package is comprised of two font families.
+Each font package is composed of two font families.
 We consider these to be our Display and Content fonts.

 ### Display font